Contents

 – Download the migration package provided by the plugin.

-After the migration, point your domain’s DNS settings to the new server.
-This may involve updating the A record or CNAME record with your domain provider to reflect the IP address of the new server.
-DNS changes can take up to 48 hours to propagate globally, but it usually takes less time.
+Following migration, update the DNS settings for the domain to point to the new server.
+It might be that you need to update the A record or CNAME record at the domain provider to the IP address of your new server.
+DNS changes take 48 hours to propagate worldwide, but they rarely need that long; propagation normally completes faster.

-– Order processing and emails: Ensure that order notifications and confirmation emails are working correctly.
+– Order processing and emails: Check for order notifications and confirmation emails.

 During migration, URLs may break, especially if they are hardcoded.
-Use tools like Broken Link Checker or Screaming Frog SEO Spider to identify and fix any broken links.
+Use Broken Link Checker or Screaming Frog SEO Spider and fix the broken links.

 Update Caching and Permalinks